Jay-snow/octopus-dev/content/blog/how-to-create-an-alias-in-Git-Bash/index.md

 date: "2019-05-26"
 ---

-If you've spent any time in Git Bash, then eventually you will get sick of cd'ing everywhere to get to your projects.

-This is where the power of alias comes to play!
-You can use the alias command to essentially create shortcuts.
+Alias's in Git Bash are very easy to setup, and can dramatically improve your quality of life.

+Alias's are essentially keyboard shortcuts.
+For the purpose of this article, I'm going to talk about how to set up an alias to

-To create an alias, you'll need to get to your .bashrc folder.
+To create an alias, you'll need to open your .bashrc file.
+I found this in my root directory - if you don't see the file you may need to create it.

-Once inside, simply type

-shortcutcode = '/d/xampp/htdocs/wordpress/'

-It's that simple!
+You can look for the file using "ls -all" to see all the files in your directory.
+You can open the file with the command `notepad .bashrc` or `vi .bashrc`.

+You setup your on a line of text.
+For example

+`alias wpProj = 'cd /d/xampp/htdocs/wordpress/'`

+Would take me to my wordpress project directory by typing wpProj.

+Once you have your shortcut written, save and exit notepad / escape vim and you can now use your new shortcut.